It is impossible to escape the headlines.

 Is a Recession in the Future?

-Some economists declare that the next recession will begin in Q4 2022 and last through 2023 predicting it to be a shallow yet prolonged contraction.
-Other economists challenge that the real recession will not realize for another 18-24 months.
+Some economists predicted that a recession would begin in Q4 2022 and last through 2023 and be a shallow yet prolonged contraction.
+Other economists challenged that the real recession would not realize for another 18-24 months.